Frojd/Wagtail-Pipit/README.md

 ## Why not headless?
-The current state of Django in combination with JavaScript frontend technologies is to either go for a headless solution where Django is only used as an admin and data-provider via API, or an hybrid approach where most site is classic Django in DTL and complex frontend components is built in React (or other frontend framework).
+The current state of Django in combination with JavaScript frontend technologies is to either go for a headless solution where Django is only used as an admin and data-provider via API, or a hybrid approach where the most parts of the site are classic Django in DTL and complex frontend components are built in React (or another frontend framework).

-The cost of going for the headless approach is that you loose basicly evrything that Django provides for HTTP-requests.
+The cost of going for the headless approach is that you lose basically everything that Django provides for HTTP-requests.
 Including session management, CSRF, security middlewares, routing, etc.

-The problem we have encountered with the hybrid approach is that as your project grows, it gets really hard to keep track of where your views is declared.
+The problem we have encountered with the hybrid approach is that as your project grows, it gets really hard to keep track of where your views are declared.
 Is it in the JavaScript or in DTL?
-Also, the way React is designed, it makes it really hard to share state between different React-instances and you have to rely on technologies such as Redux.
+Also, the way React is designed makes it really hard to share state between different React-instances and you have to rely on technologies such as Redux.

 ## Contribute

-If you have ideas for improvment, please share your thought through an issue.
-We also welcome PR´s
+If you have ideas for improvement, please share your thought through an issue.
+We also welcome PR's

 - Issue Tracker: [https://github.com/Frojd/Wagtail-Boilerplate/issues](https://github.com/Frojd/Wagtail-Boilerplate/issues)
 - Source Code: [https://github.com/Frojd/Wagtail-Boilerplate](https://github.com/Frojd/Wagtail-Boilerplate)

 ## Support

-If you are having issues, post an issue and we will do our best to help you out.
+If you have any issues, please submit an issue and we will do our best to help you out.